 - High school graduation rates

-- High school Grade Point Average
+- · High school Grade Point Average

 - High school retention and on-time graduation

 - Proficiency in state assessments

 - Community college enrollment

 In addition to intentional recruitment, Dual engages in data inquiry and reporting.
 With the support of the PRIE department, Dual Enrollment receives weekly enrollment reports for our students taking dual and concurrent enrollment classes.
 Through disaggregating this data, we are actively practicing anti-racist work.
+For example, hiring a Retention Specialist will allow us to closely monitor the academic progress of our dual enrollment students.
+For students who are not doing well, we can use early interventions such as early alert and connect them to our tutoring services.
 Lastly, our team is dedicated to professional development opportunities, engaging in various webinars such as Black Minds Matter, Equity-Minded Student Services in the Online Environment, and Minding the Obligation Gap in Community Colleges Summer Learning Institute.
-The Dual team has also attended conferences hosted by NASPA (National Association of Student Personnel Administrators) to delve into professional learning experiences to become better educators and student affairs practitioners centered in anti-racist work.
+The Dual team has also attended conferences hosted by NASPA (National Association of Student Personnel Administrators) to delve into professional learning experiences to become better educators and student affairs practitioners centered on anti-racist work.